 The hot & humid weather in Thailand can quickly dehydrate you.
 One HOUR in the TROPICAL HEAT or 2 hours having FUN @ the beach can leave you feeling tired & drained of energy.
 A drink of fresh green coconut water will restore of energy levels instantly.

 GREEN coconuts are available FRESH every day in Samui and reputedly the best in Thailand!

 During the wet season some of Samui beaches can be dangerous to swim at.

 Please note: It is dangerous to swim in the water where you see the RED flag on the beach.
 When the red flag is seen, It is best to walk up the beach until you find the RED / YELLOW flags showing safe swimming zone patrolled by surf lifesavers.
 When you see the red & yellow flag on the beach, this represents a safe swimming zone patrolled by surf lifesavers.
 ALWAYS swim between these flags.

-We can assist you with booking taxis/transfers/private excursions and activities such as:
+We can assist you with booking taxis/transfers/private excursions and activities: